udayjit065/hindi-speech-processing-asr-evaluation/hindi-speech-processing-asr-evaluation/README.md

 - Povey et al. (2011) - The Kaldi Speech Recognition Toolkit
 - Word Error Rate metrics and evaluation techniques
 - Hindi language processing resources

----

-**Note**: The `data_sample/` folder contains only a small subset of data for demonstration.
-Full dataset not included in repository.